theforeman/forklift/README.md

 libvirt_options -- sets Libvirt specific options
 virtualbox_options -- sets VirtualBox specific options
 rackspace_options -- sets Rackspace specific options
+domain -- forklift uses short name of your host + 'example.com' as domain name for your boxes.
+You can use this option to override it. sshfs -- if you have vagrant-sshfs plugin, you can use sshfs to share folders between your host and guest.
+See an example below for details.
 ```

 Entirely new boxes can be created that do not orginate from a box defined within the Vagrantfile.
 For example, if you had access to a RHEL Vagrant box: